Henrik Carlsen: Background

 Carlsen was born in Copenhagen, Frederiksberg and grew up in Brøndby.
 He was a founding member of Street Beat in 1982 and led it until it was disbanded in 1993.

-As a composer, he has written or co-written pop-songs like "Ring A Ling" (Tiggy), "Diddley-Dee" (Cartoons), "Easy Come Easy Go" (Los Umbrellos), and worked as producer or re-mixer with Barcode Brothers, E-Type, Blå Øjne and many more.
+As a composer, he has written or co-written pop-songs like "Ring A Ling" (Tiggy), "Diddley-Dee" (Cartoons), "Easy Come Easy Go" (Los Umbrellos), and worked as producer or re-mixer with Barcode Brothers, E-Type, Blå Øjne and others.

 He was diagnosed with multiple sclerosis in 2001.
 He retired from the music business and worked as a school teacher until 2016.

-In 2016, he returned to music and released his first solo album "Street Beat Revisited".
-The album was a homage to his former band Street Beat, and he played all instruments himself recording the entire album in his own bedroom.
+In 2016, he returned to music and released his first solo album, Street Beat Revisited.
+The album was a homage to his former band Street Beat, and he played all instruments himself, recording the entire album in his own bedroom.
 He is permanently in a wheelchair and has lost all walking ability.

-In November 2019, Carlsen released the instrumental album "WXYZ", again composing, arranging, performing, and producing all music by himself in his home studio.
+In November 2019, Carlsen released the instrumental album WXYZ, again composing, arranging, performing, and producing all music by himself in his home studio.

 Another instrumental jazz-rock fusion album was released in November 2022.
-This was a follow-up and named "WXYZ II".
-It consisted of 11 tracks, one them being a classical serenade For Linda played on a sampled Stradivarius violin.
+This was a follow-up and named WXYZ II.
+It consisted of 11 tracks, one of them being a classical serenade For Linda played on a sampled Stradivarius violin.